HINTS AND TIPS WHEN RESEARCHING MILITARY PERSONNEL

 Warwickshire County Record Office (CRO)

-The CRO in Warwick holds many collections which have proved extremely useful.
+The CRO in Warwick provide many services which have proved useful.
 These include Fowler’s book, described above, and access to Ancestry.co.uk, The British Newspaper Archive and Find My Past – see below.

 Access to the Warwick Advertiser is, for our research, one of the most important resources.
-This can be viewed either by microfiche or bound copies from which photos can be taken.
-A permit is required.
-Unfortunately 1916 bound copies are not currently available due to damage.
-For this period, find the article you require using the microfiche and then log on to the British Newspaper Archive – https://www.britishnewspaperarchive.co.uk – and download it onto a memory stick
+This can be viewed by microfiche but access to bound copies is unfortunately no longer permitted.
+If you prefer to search online, start by finding your article by microfiche, then log on to the British Newspaper Archive – https://www.britishnewspaperarchive.co.uk – and download it onto a memory stick.

 The Warwickshire Yeomanry Museum

-The volunteers at the museum in the Jury Street Court House are extremely knowledgeable regarding the campaigns that the Warwickshire Yeomanry were involved in during World War I.
+The volunteers at the museum in the Jury Street Court House are extremely knowledgeable regarding Warwickshire Yeomanry campaigns throughout their history.

-The Yeomanry Museum website contains an extremely useful list of many organisations and websites which are primarily concerned with military history – use this link to go straight to their list: http://www.warwickshire-yeomanry-museum.co.uk/contacts.html
+The Yeomanry Museum website contains a useful list of many organisations and websites which are primarily concerned with military history – use this link to go straight to their list:

 On the same page you will find a link to a ‘Museum Archive Form’ which you can complete if you require the volunteers’ help in researching a soldier who served in the Warwickshire Yeomanry before 1920.